UTexas

 The Cockrell School of Engineering offers a select group of students the opportunity to participate in the Engineering Honors Program (EHP), a non-curriculum based program designed to enhance the undergraduate experience outside the classroom.
 Participants gain access to scholarships for first-year students, honors housing, faculty mentors and community building events hosted by the EHP.

-When submitting an admission application to the University through ApplyTexas or the Coalition for College Access, Affordability, and Success application, incoming first-year students should mark engineering as their first-choice major and indicate their intent to apply for honors.
+When submitting an admission application to the University through the Common App or ApplyTexas application, incoming first-year students should mark engineering as their first-choice major and indicate their intent to apply for honors.
 Students will receive additional instructions to complete the EHP application separately.
 Both the admission application and the EHP application are due December 1.

 The Cockrell School also sends current students invitations to apply for the EHP after they complete 24 hours in residence and rank in the top 10 percent of their class and major.
 Eligible students must have at least 60 hours remaining in their degree program in order to receive an invitation to apply.